[Intro to SEO: Part 2] How to do your own SEO Keyword Research

 Review the list and find the other keywords that are relevant to you/your offerings ie. “Bookkeeping Website Template” or “WordPress Website Template”.
 Look for the keywords that relate to your existing website content or offerings, and also what you could create content/blogs on to help you rank.

-In both SEMRush and Hoth you can export your lists (in SEMRush, you can select the relevant keywords before exporting them).
+In tools like SEMrush or SE Ranking, you can export your keyword lists (or copy them into your spreadsheet manually).
 Then add them to your spreadsheet.
 You can also just copy and paste the relevant words to your spreadsheet, but make sure you bring across the Volume, Difficulty, Trend etc. information as well, as we’ll be using that shortly.

 You can do the same exercise that you did in step number 2, but instead of reviewing what YOU are already ranking for, you can see what your competitors are ranking for.
 Again, find any words that are relevant to you, that you would like to rank for and export/copy to your spreadsheet (along with the Volume, Difficulty, Trend etc.)